Category: AI

 Aligning Ourselves First

-Here’s the part of the equation that often gets missed: this practice isn’t just about training the AI.
-It’s about training us.
+There is a part of this equation that often gets overlooked: this practice is not only about shaping the AI.
+It is about shaping us.

 A Path of Guarded Optimism

-As we integrate AI into our workflows, I’m seeing a gap between users who get mediocre results and those who achieve transformative outcomes.
+As we integrate AI into our workflows, I’m seeing a gap between users who get mediocre results and those who achieve stronger outcomes.
 The difference isn’t the tool—it’s the mindset.

-I operate with three “AI Golden Rules” that reframe the human-AI relationship from a simple transaction to a powerful collaboration.
+I operate with three “AI Golden Rules” that reframe the human-AI relationship from a simple transaction to a working collaboration.

 1. Treat AI Answers as Hypotheses Never take an AI’s output as gospel.
-Think of it as a brilliant but sometimes naive intern.
+Think of it as a highly capable but context-blind collaborator.
 It can generate a wonderfully articulate plan, draft a compelling email, or write flawless code that completely misses the strategic point.
 The output is a hypothesis to be tested, not a conclusion to be accepted.
 Your job is to be the senior strategist who validates, questions, and applies real-world wisdom.

-3. Provide Context, Context, Context The principle of “garbage in, garbage out” has never been more relevant.
-If you give a vague prompt, you’ll get a generic, uninspired answer.
-To unlock breakthrough results, you must become an expert at briefing your AI.
+3. Provide Context, Context, Context The principle of “Output quality tends to reflect input quality — a vague prompt returns a generic answer.” has never been more relevant.
+If you give a vague prompt, you’ll get a generic, surface-level answer.
+Mastering AI briefing techniques — structuring your prompts with clear intent and detail — tends to produce far more specific, usable results. at briefing your AI.

 • Background: What’s the history of this project?